blazium-engine/blazium-docs/tutorials/scripting/resources.rst

 - They have defined properties, so users know 100% that their data will exist.

-- Resource auto-serialization and deserialization is a built-in Godot Engine feature.
+- Resource auto-serialization and deserialization is a built-in Blazium Engine feature.
 Users do not need to implement custom logic to import/export a resource file's data.

 - Resources can even serialize sub-Resources recursively, meaning users can design even more sophisticated data structures.

 - Users can save Resources as version-control-friendly text files (\*.tres).
 Upon exporting a game, Godot serializes resource files as binary files (\*.res) for increased speed and compression.

-- Godot Engine's Inspector renders and edits Resource files out-of-the-box.
+- Blazium Engine's Inspector renders and edits Resource files out-of-the-box.
 As such, users often do not need to implement custom logic to visualize or edit their data.
 To do so, double-click the resource file in the FileSystem dock or click the folder icon in the Inspector and open the file in the dialog.

 - They can extend **other** resource types besides just the base Resource.